-If you sense any ongoing change in your relationship with your child and you feel unable to get through to the other parent, consult with a Frisco parental alienation lawyer at our firm.
+If you sense any ongoing change in your relationship with your child and you feel unable to get through to the other parent, consult with a Dallas parental alienation lawyer at our firm.

 Because parental alienation has not been recognized as an official condition by psychiatrists, Texas courts do not have any laws or standards by which to pinpoint or evaluate its effects on children.
 Even so, you may have legal options to hold the other parent accountable for their actions.

 Our team at Lisa G. Garza Family Law Group can help you take the right path forward, which may include: